intel/QAT_Engine/README.md

         timer based polling feature.
         It must be sent if required after engine creation but before engine initialization.
-It should not be sent after engine intialization.
+It should not be sent after engine initialization.

     Message String: GET_NUM_CRYPTO_INSTANCES
     Param 3:        0